Get your online insurance quote

 Call us

-Do insurance companies talk to each other
+Do insurance companies talk to each other?

 Not exactly, but Canadian car insurance companies have access to a general database that holds a record of all driver’s claims history.

-How to lower car insurance in Ontario
+How to lower car insurance in Ontario?

-If you’re considered a high-risk driver, your insurance premium will reflect that.
+In Ontario, like in other Canadian provinces, if you’re considered a high-risk driver, your insurance premium will reflect that.

 But even if you’re not, there are a few things that all drivers can do to lower their premiums.